AnymouseProphet/anymouse/FONTS.md

-A font expert can distinguish the URW "Base 35" glyphs from the genuine Adobe "Base 35" glyphs but the font metrics are identical allowing the URW fonts to be used when a Postscript (or PDF) document uses the Adobe Base 35 fonts but does not have them embedded.
+A font expert can distinguish the URW "Base 35" glyphs from the genuine Adobe "Base 35" glyphs but the font metrics are identical allowing the URW fonts to be used when a PostScript (or PDF) document uses the Adobe Base 35 fonts but does not have them embedded.

 The URW "Base 35" fonts saw the biggest distribution on UNIX and GNU systems